 Chateau Taillefer remains in the Moueix family hands today.
 Interestingly, at the time of the purchase, due to its sandy soils, the vineyard was not known to possess the best terroir in Pomerol.
 But it had one advantage the other estates in the region did not have.

 Chateau Taillefer was located close to the business center of Libourne, which made it easy to transport the wine by train to various locations and get the wine into different markets.

 Chateau Taillefer Vineyard, Terroir, Grapes, Winemaking

-The 11.5 hectare, Right Bank vineyard of Chateau Taillefer is planted to 75% Merlot and 25% Cabernet Franc.
-This represents a continuing change in the vineyard as Chateau Taillefer has over the years removed the substantial amount of Cabernet Sauvignon from their vineyard.
-The property continues replacing much of their Cabernet Franc with Merlot.
+The 12 hectare, Right Bank vineyard of Chateau Taillefer is planted to 90% Merlot and 10% Cabernet Franc.
+This represents a continuing change in the vineyard as Chateau Taillefer has over the years removed the substantial amount of Cabernet Sauvignon from their vineyard, while continuing to increase the Merlot.
 This process is being done slowly, to maintain the average vine age at close to 30 years of age.

 The terroir is sand and gravel with deposits of iron in the soils.
 In fact the iron in the soil is where the estate found the inspiration for its name from, as Taillefer comes from the phrase to cut iron, which is a reference to the iron in the terroir.
 The vineyard is planted to a vine density of 6,000 vines per hectare.

 To produce the wine of Chateau Taillefer, vinification takes place in temperature, controlled, traditional concrete vats.
 Malolactic fermentation takes place in a combination of cement vats and French oak barrels.
 The wine is aged in 33% new, French oak barrels for about 15 months.
 On average, 4,000 cases a year are produced of Chateau Taillefer.
 There is a second wine, Chateau Fontmarty.